nandrian-usc/california-coronavirus-data/README.md

-## Preparing Environment and Running Project
+## Preparing Environment and Running Project (tested in Windows machine)

 1. Open command line/power shell and do git clone by running: